Server Request and Response Classes

 The

-class has both properties and methods.
+Responseclass has both properties and methods.
 While it is possible to directly modify the properties to influence the response, it is generally recommended to use the methods to construct the response.Note

 None of the methods immediately send a response to the client when that method is called (despite some of them even being called

-statements in your code where appropriate to end the function and allow the response to be send.
+Send...).
+They rather set up the response to be sent later once the method fully completes.
+Explicitly includereturnstatements in your code where appropriate to end the function and allow the response to be send.
 Note that when the function ends and the response has been send, this also really end the entire interaction with the client and you can no longer send additional data/responses/etc.The

-instance itself as output.
+Responseclass aims to offer a fluent API, which means that most methods below will return theResponseinstance itself as output.
 Which allows you to “chain” calls of methods together.
-E.g. you can writeres.Status(200).SendText("Hello World")
+E.g. you can writeres.Status(200).SendText("Hello World")to set the status code, response body, and content type in a single line.Methods

 - SendStatus(res, code)